jjvanzon/Circular-Language-Spec/broader-view/integration/text-codes.md

 - ### Integrating Text Codes

     - *Integrating Text Codes* covers text codes non-standard to Encircle.
 Encircle might have its own text code syntax + math syntax and assembly language syntax.
 But other types of text code may be supported as well.
 Each type of text code might become a separate module.
 Here is a list of text codes, that might be supported.
-More languages may be added in the future, but there may also be languages in the list, that will never be supported at all:
+More languages may be added in the future, but there may also be languages in the list, that might never be supported at all:

         - *XML*
         - *SQL*